jidc-trust/ribosomal-wdl/README.md

 After you have imported all your data, your `tutorial` folder should look like this:
 ![image](https://github.com/jidc-trust/ribosomal-wdl/assets/5334269/6e346338-f084-4ad7-a1fb-5bae64ea6789)

+##### __IMPORTANT NOTE__ - GenBank must use valid extension

+Your input GenBank files must have one of the following extension: _'*.gbff', '*.gbff.gz', '*gbf', '*gbf.gz', '*.gbk', '*.gbk.gz', '*.gb', '*.gb.gz', '*.genbank', or '*.genbank.gz'_

+The tutorial files use a valid extension, but please keep this in might as you start processing your own data.

 #### Setup Workspace Data and Tutorial Table